 As a consumer, it’s important to pay attention to where the product comes from and how it’s being tested.
 Just like with any health trend, certain companies will hop on the bandwagon to make a quick buck without paying close attention to the products’ actual effects.
 “You’re always going to see the green rush, with companies that are coming in and it’s just about making money on something popular and the companies don’t really care about the active ingredient,” Stanley said, adding that this happens in almost all vitamins and supplements.

-Dr. Hussaini remains skeptical.
-“If anecdotally it’s giving people good feelings and relief, sure,” Dr. Hussaini said, lingering on the fact that CBD alone hasn’t been shown to be properly absorbed by the body. “[The CBD] alone isn’t going to jive,” he said.
-“Over-the-counter product especially tends to basically be gimmicks and they’re certainly not going to be as effective in my medical opinion.”
+Dr. Hussaini remains skeptical about the boom in CBD products.
+“If anecdotally it’s giving people good feelings and relief, sure,” Dr. Hussaini said, lingering on the fact that CBD quality varies.
+“Over-the-counter product especially tends to basically be gimmicks and they’re certainly not going to be as effective as medical marijuana for chronic illness in my medical opinion, but again it depends on the quality, purity and potency of the product.”